Duke BSE and MEM: 4+1

 - You need to earn at least a B in each graduate level course for it to count toward your MEM degree.

-- Graduate courses used for your MEM degree cannot be used for your undergraduate degree
+- Graduate courses used for your MEM degree cannot be used for your undergraduate degree.

 *The transfer of credit requires approval of the Executive Director of the MEMP and the Associate Dean for Undergraduate Affairs.
+Graduate courses are listed in the 500s or above.

 - Fall of Senior Year for admission in Spring of Senior year